-Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the constituency the candidate is standing for.
+Each nomination paper must have the consent of the candidate and be nominated by two electors whose names appear on the electoral roll for the district or subdivision of the district (e.g. if a person wishes to stand for election to a specific constituency, then that person must be nominated by two electors from the specific constituency).